sivaram143/nodeApps/notes.md

 ```

 * HTTP Methods:
-    - GET:   This is used to provide a read only access to a resource.
+    - GET     : This is used to provide a read only access to a resource.
-    - PUT - This is used to create a new resource.
+    - PUT     : This is used to create a new resource.
-    - DELETE - This is used to remove a resource.
+    - DELETE  : This is used to remove a resource.

-    - POST - This is used to update a existing resource or create a new resource.
+    - POST    : This is used to update a existing resource or create a new resource.